 B.A./M.A. in Psychology Admission Option:

 Undergraduate students matriculated at Rhode Island College can apply for conditional admission to the Master of Arts in Psychology program after completing 60 undergraduate credits.
 Students conditionally admitted to the M.A. program begin taking graduate courses after completing 90 undergraduate credits.
 If the student remains in good standing and continues to meet admission requirements upon completion of the undergraduate degree, they are changed to full admission to the M.A. program.
-Application requirements remain the same as above with the following exceptions: The GRE General Exam will be waived for B.A./M.A. applications if the applicant has a 3.0 GPA overall, and grades of B or higher in all courses required for admission to the M.A. program.
+Application requirements remain the same as above with the following exceptions: grades of B or higher in all courses required for admission to the M.A. program.
 Students under the BA/MA admissions plan must complete the coursework required for admission and the 47x lab requirement prior to starting graduate level coursework.
 B.A./M.A. students may count up to 9 graduate credits toward their undergraduate degree.

 COURSE REQUIREMENTS